 Mary Rose Gunn

 Prior to joining the Bulldog Trust, Mary Rose worked in politics and the media and has a degree in Modern History from Lincoln College, Oxford.
-She is a Trustee of INTBAU, the Margaret Pyke Trust and a Fellow of the Royal Society of Arts.
+She is a Trustee of INTBAU and a Fellow of the Royal Society of Arts.
 In 2018 she was named as one of the Pioneers Post’s 100 Women In Social Enterprise.
+In 2020 she became a Commissioner on the Law Family Commission on Civil Society chaired by Lord Gus O’Donnell and set up by Pro Bono Economics to look at the vital role of civil society in the UK.

 She written and contributed to numerous articles, interviews and podcasts including through Pioneers Post, Third Sector, the Guardian and Evening Standard on the state of the social sector and the role of venture philanthropy in addressing society’s social challenges.

 Director of Strategy and Partnerships

 Audrey Slade, Director of Strategy and Partnerships, joined The Fore in September 2017.
 Prior to starting at The Fore, Audrey was a strategy consultant to charities and social enterprises.
 Previously she held leadership positions in the economic development agencies of both London and New York City.
 Earlier in her career she worked in banking and corporate finance.
 Audrey holds degrees from Columbia University and Yale University.

 Outside of work, Audrey is a keen reader and also spends a lot of her time mentoring and supporting small charities and social enterprises.